Parturition (Star Trek: Voyager): Production

 "Parturition" was written with the specific goal of resolving Neelix and Paris's animosity, and dealing with Neelix's jealousy over Kes once and for all.
 Executive Producer Jeri Taylor stated, "...we wanted to create the feeling of a family, not a lot of people with resentments.
 So we were looking for a way for Paris and Neelix to resolve their differences and this plot worked out very nicely."
 Jennifer Lien, who portrayed Kes, was similarly positive about the change in her relationship with Neelix after this episode.
 She stated, "I think Kes and Neelix still need to explore some issues of trust.
 I think Neelix's jealousy is getting to be minimal because the character is learning.
 They've grown in this relationship.
 When it becomes too obsessive, it becomes scary, and I don't think that's what the character of Neelix is about."
-The infant creature which appears in this episode was a cable operated puppet.
-Ethan Phillips stated that "It took six guys to operate that (puppet).
+The infant creature which appears in this episode was a cable-operated puppet.
+Ethan Phillips said, "It took six guys to operate that (puppet).
 Six guys and two girls, they were an eight-man team.
 There were all kinds of wires and levers and prods.
 It was very complicated but it was very realistic."
 The set was the same cave set that has been used in multiple Star Trek episodes since The Next Generation.